-Less fortunately, however, this type of accommodation often entails additional barriers related to travel – including possible visa requirements for access to host states, as well as costs of transportation and extended stays on foreign land.
+Less fortunately, however, this type of accommodation often entails additional barriers related to travel.
+This might include visa requirements for access to host states as well as costs of transportation and extended stays on foreign land.

-The U.S. typically extends diplomatic relations to countries whose "sovereignty" it legally recognizes, and withholds diplomatic presence from territories with which it does not enjoy normal diplomatic relations.
+A long-term problem for some visa seekers is when the U.S. has no diplomatic relations with the country in question at all.
+The U.S. typically extends diplomatic relations to countries whose "sovereignty" it legally recognizes, and withholds diplomatic presence from territories with which it does not enjoy normal relations.
 There are important exceptions, however.

-In 2015, the U.S. government began reestablishing direct diplomatic relations with Cuba, although for many years an indirect presence – an "Interests Section” – had been maintained in the country's capital through the Swiss Embassy.
+In 2015, the U.S. government began reestablishing direct diplomatic relations with Cuba, and now has an embassy in Havana.
+For many years before that, an indirect presence (an "Interests Section") had been maintained in the country's capital through the Swiss Embassy.

-There are countries that enjoy full diplomatic relations with the U.S., but where – mainly for reasons of geographic convenience – the U.S. does not maintain any diplomatic presence.
-In 2015, these included the African state of Guinea-Bissau, Grenada, Saint Lucia, and other small Caribbean islands.
+There are countries that enjoy full diplomatic relations with the U.S., but where, mainly for reasons of geographic convenience, the U.S. does not maintain any diplomatic presence.
+These include the African state of Guinea-Bissau, Grenada, Saint Lucia, and other small Caribbean islands.

-Residents of these nations were advised to apply for their immigrant visas at U.S. embassies in designated nearby countries: Senegal for Guinea-Bissau, and Barbados for the Caribbean islands.
+Residents of these nations are advised to apply for their immigrant visas at U.S. embassies in designated nearby countries: Senegal for Guinea-Bissau, and Barbados or the Bahamas for the various Caribbean islands.

 Finally, there are countries where the U.S. has an official diplomatic presence but also where, due to country and international conditions (insecurity, political conflict, or natural disasters), visa services have been suspended or limited.

-Similarly, applicants from Libya have been processed at the U.S. Consulate General in Casablanca, Morocco, applicants from Syria have been processed at the U.S. embassy in Jordan, and applicants from Somalia have been processed at the U.S. embassies in Kenya, Jordan, and Djibouti.
+Similarly, applicants from Russia have recently been processed at U.S. consulates in Germany and Poland, applicants from Libya have recently been processed at the U.S. Consulate in Morocco, applicants from Syria have been processed at the U.S. embassy in Jordan, and applicants from Somalia have been processed at the U.S. embassies in Kenya, Jordan, and Djibouti.